uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_map_cls/lookup.rst

 ======

-All methods in this section can be executed concurrently with each other, concurrently-safe modifiers and while traversing the container.
+All methods in this section can be executed concurrently with each other, concurrently-safe modifiers, and while traversing the container.

 count
 -----